The C19-YRS

-The C19-YRS is an outcome measure for capturing symptom severity, functional disability, and overall health state.
+The C19-YRS is a patient-reported outcome measure for capturing symptom severity, functional disability, and overall health state.
 It can also be used as an initial screening tool as part of a triage appointment.

 Patients score the severity of symptoms at present moment to compare these with scores recalled from before their COVID infection to provide a baseline level or target to work towards as part of their rehabilitation.